 F1: These drivers died on track (and their stories are chilling)

-Formula 1, the pinnacle of motorsport, has experienced tragic moments that have shaped its history and led to significant safety advancements.
-Let’s revisit some of the most notable accidents and their impact on the sport.
-Some of these tragedies happened on circuits now considered among the most extreme ever built, where one mistake could cost a life.
+Formula 1, the pinnacle of motorsport, has experienced tragic moments, some of which happened on circuits now considered among the most extreme ever built.
+Before drastic safety innovations, one mistake could cost a life when it comes to F1.

 YouTube video